 ULTOMIRIS can cause serious side effects including infusion reactions.
 Infusion reactions may happen during one's ULTOMIRIS infusion.
 Symptoms of an infusion reaction with ULTOMIRIS may include lower back pain, pain with the infusion, or feeling faint.
 Tell the doctor or nurse right away if these symptoms develop, or any other symptoms during the ULTOMIRIS infusion that may mean one is having a serious infusion reaction, including: chest pain, trouble breathing or shortness of breath, swelling of the face, tongue, or throat, and feel faint or pass out.
 One's doctor will treat the symptoms as needed.
 The most common side effects of ULTOMIRIS are upper respiratory infection and headache.

-Please see the full Prescribing Information and Medication Guide for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis.
+For more information, please see the full U.S. Prescribing Information and Medication Guide for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis, also available at: www.ultomiris.com.

 About SOLIRIS® (eculizumab)